telerik/blazor-docs/getting-started/vs-integration/dpl-wizard.md

 # Configuring Document Processing Libraries

 This article demonstrates how to add a reference to the [Telerik Document Processing Libraries (DPL)](https://www.telerik.com/document-processing-libraries) packages in an existing **Telerik UI for Blazor** application using the **Document Processing Libraries Wizard**.
 The wizard is included in the [Telerik UI for Blazor Visual Studio extensions](https://marketplace.visualstudio.com/items?itemName=TelerikInc.TelerikBlazorVSExtensions) and enables you to easily add the required packages when working with the Telerik Document Processing Library.
-The core functionality of the Wizard is to add DPL NuGet references to the project using the `dpl` folder in the distribution that the project uses.

 ## Getting the Wizard